 What really hit me as I looked out over this beautiful city was the complete lack of high rise buildings and office blocks.
-I had started the day early, taking a short ride on the number 13 bus along the quiet banks of the River Arno to the Piazzale Michelangelo for what must be one of the best skylines in Europe – Firenze.
+I had started the day early, taking a short ride on the number 13 bus along the quiet banks of the River Arno to the Piazzale Michelangelo for what must be one of the most beautiful skylines in Europe – Firenze.

 I was told by a passing Florentine that many new buildings had been built after the bombings of the Second World War but the architects employed to repair the damage to this historic city were instructed to create new buildings which were in harmony with those of the Medieval and Renaissance periods which still make up the heart of this city – the Prince of Wales would have had nothing but praise for their endeavours!

 The Duomo dominates the scene, the huge dome rising above the cluster of tightly packed streets and houses topped with red – tiled roofs which appear to cling to its sides.

 Having seen the film, I was keen to pick out the famous landmarks across the city and this was the best spot to do it.
 I could clearly see the Palazzo Vecchio, a pinnacle like tower reaching for the heavens from the clamour of the city and to the left I caught sight of one of the most famous old bridges in the world, the Ponte Vecchio, where for centuries the Silversmiths and Goldsmiths shops have stood.

 Florence is a large city but it feels small because many of the major museums and churches are within easy walking distance of one another, a point not lost on me in my advancing years!